 On models with Windows Vista Ultimate, you can download and install your desired language pack.

-See the online specifications to find out if your computer has Windows Vista Ultimate installed.
+See the specifications to find out about configuration of your computer.

 To download a language pack, your computer must be connected to the Internet.
-For information on how to connect the computer to the Internet, see Using the Internet (page 76).
+For information on how to connect the computer to the Internet, see Using the Internet (page 55).